 Some publications such as Cleveland.com have formed newsroom committees that periodically review removal requests which can take weeks or months.
 Other publications will request additional documentation to supplement their review.

 Once you have made it this far, you will want to follow up every few weeks for an update.
 At this point, the best thing you can do is maintain a respectful rapport with the editor and provide them the time they need to make their decision.

 Work With Internet News Article Removal Attorneys Today

 If your efforts to remove negative news articles are being ignored or you do not feel comfortable contacting the publication directly, it is recommended that you speak to an experienced content removal attorney.

 Your online reputation is paramount, so it is critical that you strive to protect it at all costs.

-At Minc Law, we empower people to help themselves, with a free legal resource center and educational blog.
+At Minc Law, we empower people to help themselves, with a free legal resource center.
 But we understand that sometimes problems cannot be resolved without the right advocate in your corner.
 Either way, we are here to help.